Stories By Steve

 Steve has worked for over 25 years with

-people who have psychiatric disabilities.
+people who have autism and other psychiatric disabilities.
 He has also been

 been an advocate for the Association For Retarded Citizens

 (ARC), and the Oregon Mental Health Association.
-Stephen has
+Steve has

 also given trainings in abuse reporting and client rights.